iliayatsenko/github.io/source/_posts/ios-app-with-local-api-https-en.md

 If your API on localhost is not using HTTPS, or use self-signed certificate (which is most probably true) - `--ssl-insecure` option is required; else you can omit it.
 Now all requests to "api.myapp.com" should be redirected to localhost.

 ### Modifying requests
-If you need to modify all requests, you can use another addon script, as described in [previous post](android-emulator-with-local-api-https-en.md#8-modify-all-requests-automatically).
+If you need to modify all requests, you can use another addon script, as described in {% post_link android-emulator-with-local-api-https-en 'previous post' %}.

 ### Conclusion
 As you can see, it is not so hard to inspect, redirect and modify all the network interactions of your application.
 You do not even need to re-build it, you can use the production version.
 The only thing is that it can have short connection timeouts, and you will not be able to deeply debug your API, because connection will be lost.
 But you can always replay any request in your mitmweb panel, so this is not a big problem.